 Now that you have your cutting, you have to let it dry out.
-The wound where you cut the stem will callous, which protects the cutting from disease and rot.
-Depending on how thick the stem is, this will take 1-3 days.
+The wound where you cut the stem will form a callous, which protects the cutting from disease and rot.
+Depending on the stem’s thickness, this will take 1-3 days.

 To promote fast and healthy rooting, dip the end of your cutting in a rooting hormone powder.
 This should be done after the wound has calloused.

 Succulents need a soil mix that drains quickly and effectively.
 They hate to be sitting in water, which commonly leads to root rot.
 You can buy a specialty succulent and cactus soil almost anywhere.
 Alternatively, you can create a 2:1 soil mixture with peat moss and sand (coconut coir and perlite work also).
 Adjust the ratio so that the soil becomes moist when watered but not soaked.

 You can plant a few kalanchoe plants in one pot if it’s big enough.
 However, keep in mind that these baby cuttings are going to grow and need the space to do so.
 Fill the pot you’ve chosen with moist soil.